-We’ll cover the course, exams, and our picks for the best AP Psychology books, Flashcards, and Review Guides for test year 2019 below, but if you just can’t wait, here’s the short list:
+We’ll cover the course, exams, and our picks for the best AP Psychology review book.
+Plus, Flashcards, and Study Guides for test year 2020 below, but if you just can’t wait, here’s the short list:

-Getting a jump start on college level studies in Psychology can be extremely helpful for students interested in pursuing a degree in the field.
+Getting a jump start on college level studies can be extremely helpful for students interested in pursuing a degree in the field.
 It’s also a strong choice for students who aren’t sure what they want to study at the undergraduate level.
-Whatever your motivation for studying AP Psychology, we’re here to help you succeed!
+Whatever your motivation for studying AP Psychology, a good review book can be the key to help you succeed!

 A full Course Description for AP Psychology is available from collegeboard.org.

 There are a large number of topics and themes covered by an AP Psychology course: